TomSssM/MyCodewars/snippets/cryptography.md

     - hash functions are an example of one-way functions
         - examples are `sha256`, `md5` etc.
         - what is _hashing_
+        - what is checksum
 - what is cryptography
     - reversible process of transforming `plaintext` to `ciphertext` and back again
     - what is _key_
     - hash functions are _Keyless Cryptography_
-    - cryptography has 2 fucntions:
+    - cryptography has 2 functions:
         - it makes sure that only the recipient with the right key can _decrypt_ the message
         - it is also used to verify authenticy ( in other words, that whatever we received came from the _right_ source )
 - symmetric cryptography ( Secret Key Cryptography )
     - the same key to encrypt and to decrypt
-    - Authentication thru _Keyed Hash Fucntions_
+    - Authentication thru _Keyed Hash Functions_
     - Authentication with MAC ( using the HMAC algorithm )
     - algorithms
         - AES, RC4, DES etc.